High-Grade Glioma (HGG) – Brief Information

 High-grade gliomas originate from a malignant transformation of glial cells (glia).
 These are cells that, among other functions, provide support and protection for the brain’s nerve cells (neurons).
 Why glia cells become malignant in some individuals is not completely known yet.

-It is known so far that children with certain inherited diseases (such as Li-Fraumeni syndrome or Turcot syndrome) have a higher risk of developing high-grade gliomas than their healthy peers.
-Because these genetic conditions are associated with an elevated risk for tumour development, they are also known as cancer predisposition syndromes.
-In addition, it has been shown that malignant glial cell transformation can be associated with genetic alterations and/or chromosomal aberrations in these cells.
-In general, these genetic alterations in tumor tissue are not relatively and most certainly developed early in development.
+It is known so far that children and adolescents with certain inherited diseases caused by genetic mutations (such as Li-Fraumeni syndrome or Turcot syndrome) have a higher risk of developing high-grade gliomas than their healthy peers.
+Due to the predisposition to tumours, such genetically determined conditions are also referred to as cancer predisposition syndromes.

-Also, radiation of the skull (cranial irradiation), for example during treatment of leukaemia or retinoblastoma, a malignant tumour of the eye, increases the risk of developing a CNS tumour.
+Also, radiotherapy of the brain (cranial irradiation), for example during treatment of leukaemia or retinoblastoma, a malignant tumour of the eye, increases the risk of developing a CNS tumour.
 Although not as frequently, chemotherapy can also promote the development of a high-grade glioma.
-However, for most children and adolescents, no specific cause for the development of high-grade glioma has been identified so far.
+However, for most children and adolescents no specific cause for the development of high-grade glioma has been identified so far.

 Symptoms

 Due to the tumours’ rapid growth, symptoms of children and adolescents with high-grade glioma usually develop within a few weeks or months.
-Similar to those of other CNS tumours, the presenting symptoms of high-grade gliomas primarily depend on the patient’s age, tumour site and size, and pattern of spread within the central nervous system.
-The following general (nonspecific) and local (specific) symptoms can occur.
+Similar to those of other tumours of the central nervous system (CNS), the presenting symptoms of high-grade gliomas primarily depend on the patient’s age, tumour site and size, and pattern of spread within the central nervous system.
+The following general (nonspecific) and local (location-related, specific) symptoms can occur.

 Major reason for these symptoms is the slowly but continuously increasing intracranial pressure (ICP).
 Elevated intracranial pressure may be caused by the growing, thus more and more space-occupying tumour within the bony skull (or spinal canal), but also by the tumour blocking the regular flow of the cerebrospinal fluid, thereby forming hydrocephalus.
 In babies or small children with soft spots (open fontanelles), elevated intracranial pressure and hydrocephalus typically present with a bulging fontanelle or a larger than expected head circumference (macrocephalus), respectively.